 Creating is so good for one's body, mind, and spirit.

-Save 25% on The Clay Box The subscription box for kids that LOVE to create with clay.
-Use Code: SCHOOL Sale ends Labor Day
+The subscription box for kids that LOVE to create with clay.

 Remember the feeling of playing with clay as a child?
 Now you can recreate that sensory experience with The Handmade Potter clay kit.
 Working with clay is a great way to relax the mind and create something with your own hands.